singh-man/books/crackingTheCoding/17_hard.md

 However, we can walk forward if we want.
 This is easier for some people to think about, and harder for others.
 In this case, rather than asking "What's the best set that starts with a[i]?"; we would ask "What's the best set that ends with a[i]?"

-**17.17  Multi Search:**  Given a string band an array of smaller strings T, design a method to search b for each small string in T.
+**17.17  Multi Search:**  Given a string b and an array of smaller strings T, design a method to search b for each small string in T.

 SOLUTION